moezamini/portfolio-1/README.md

 ## Running the Site Locally

 Once you made your changes, or at any time you wish to, you can test your changes locally, by running `bundle`.
+All of this happens in the terminal, either on Codespaces, or in VS Code, or directly in your terminal app, depending on how you set up your local code.

 ### Prerequisites